superminkfan/rag-assistant-template/README.md

 [Chroma](https://www.trychroma.com/) vector database (bundled in `db_metadata_v5/`),
 and responses are generated with local [Ollama](https://ollama.com/) models via LangChain.

-The former FastAPI wrapper has been removed in favour of direct access to the underlying RAG provider.
-You can now interact with the system either by importing `run_query` or by using the lightweight command-line interface exposed by `main.py`.
+The former FastAPI wrapper has been replaced with a Telegram bot entry point in `main.py`.
+The bot is the primary interface on both desktop and mobile clients, while the underlying provider can still be reused directly from Python code when needed.

 ## Requirements
 - Python 3.10 or higher.